jevgenijakirejeva/jevgenijakirejeva/README.md

 As been mentioned in [Overall information](#Overal-information) paragraph in 2nd case description once client uploaded bank statement in back office automatically creates task named "***Bank Statement verification***" for agent for manual check.
 Task UI and scenarios are described in [Bank statement verification (Finea&DaliDali specific)](https://wiki.sunfinance.group/display/countries/%5BLMS%5D+Applications#id-%5BLMS%5DApplications-Applicationstatuses.).

 For application's entity been added few more statuses, so agents can be aware of what is happening with application.

-Also more information about application statuses and flow can be found in [[LMS] Applications](https://wiki.sunfinance.group/display/countries/%5BLMS%5D+Applications#id-%5BLMS%5DApplications-Applicationstatuses.)
-<u>*New statuses*:
+*New statuses*:
 * `Bank statement request`;
 * `Bank statement provided`;
 * `Bank statement manual upload`;
 * `Bank statement check`;
 * `Bank statement confirmed`;

+Also more information about application statuses and flow can be found in [[LMS] Applications](https://wiki.sunfinance.group/display/countries/%5BLMS%5D+Applications#id-%5BLMS%5DApplications-Applicationstatuses.)

 In back office is added new document type named  `bank-statement`  which will be displayed in back office after client clicked on "*Pievienot documentus*" button, chose file and uploaded file.
 File will be available in client's card in "**Documents**" tab and in "**Documents**" section in common section list.